Lawremwashail/airbnb-clone-project/README.md

 - Vercel / Heroku
 Deployment platforms that host the application in production.
 They provide scalability, automatic builds, and easy integration with GitHub for continuous deployment.

+## Database Design

+The Airbnb Clone Project uses a relational database (PostgreSQL/MySQL) to store and manage data.
+The main entities and their relationships are as follows:

+Users
+Fields: id, name, email, password, role (guest/host)
+Description: Represents the people using the platform.
+A user can act as a guest (making bookings) or as a host (listing properties).

+Properties
+Fields: id, user_id (host), title, description, location, price_per_night
+Description: Represents the listings on the platform.
+Each property belongs to a host (user) and can have multiple bookings.

+Bookings
+Fields: id, user_id (guest), property_id, check_in_date, check_out_date, total_price
+Description: Represents reservations made by guests.
+A booking belongs to one user (guest) and one property.

+Reviews
+Fields: id, user_id (guest), property_id, rating, comment
+Description: Represents feedback from guests about properties.
+A review belongs to one user (guest) and one property.

+Payments
+Fields: id, booking_id, amount, payment_method, status
+Description: Represents payments made for bookings.
+Each payment is linked to one booking.

+Relationships
+- A user (host) can list multiple properties.
+- A property can have many bookings.
+- A booking is made by one user (guest) for one property.
+- A property can have many reviews, each written by a different guest.
+- A booking can have one payment associated with it.